lara-martin/interactive-fiction-class/index.md

 #### Materials
 * [ChatGPT Plus subscription](https://chatgpt.com/#pricing) - <span>$</span>20/month (~$80 for the semester)
+  * The subscription is preferred, but if you cannot afford this, you can use GPT-4o mini and the free trial of GPT-4/GPT-4o.
 <!--: [Midjourney subscription](https://www.midjourney.com/home) - $10/month -->

 #### Games